Percivall Pott: Career

-A manuscript copy of his 1779 lectures on surgery survive as part of the Manchester Medical Manuscripts Collection held by special collections at the University of Manchester Library with the reference MMM/15/2/6.
+A manuscript copy of his 1779 lectures on surgery survives as part of the Manchester Medical Manuscripts Collection held by special collections at the University of Manchester Library with the reference MMM/15/2/6.

-Late career
+In 1786, he was honoured as the first Honorary Fellow of the Royal College of Surgeons of Edinburgh.
+Shortly after, he retired in 1787 and was named a governor of St. Bartholomew's Hospital.